gve-sw/gve_devnet_webex_bot_help_request/README.md

 # Request Help Bot

-This prototype defines a Webex bot that a user can use to create a help request addressable by members of a specific Webex Team's Space.
+This prototype leverages a Webex bot to create a help request addressable by members of a different Webex Team's Space.
 Once the request is accepted, a 1-1 space between the requester and accepter is created.
 The bot uses Webex APIs, the webex_bot Python library, and Webex Cards.

-Custom cards can be used (Note: the default cards target a Radiologist and Physician Assistant use case).
+**Note**: Custom cards can be used but the default cards target a Radiologist and Physician Assistant use case.

+A typical bot workflow:
+* Requester creates a 1-1 (or Group Space) with the bot
+* Requester requests help from the bot
+* A Webex Card is submitted with Help Request details to a designated "Help Space" (Requester is typically not part of this space)
+* A "Help Request" is accepted
+* A 1-1 space with the Requester and Accepter is created

 ## Contacts
 * Trevor Maco